 The best fats and oils for keto are cold-pressed oils.
 The oils are extracted without high heat and that keeps their chemical structure intact.
 Organic, extra virgin olive oil and avocado oil, pasture-raised ghee, butter, coconut oil, beef tallow, bacon grease are all good choices.

 Just beware of the smoke point of your cooking oil and don’t get it hot enough to start smoking.
 Avocado oil and Ghee are best to use in high-temperature cooking because they have higher smoke points.

 Flaxseed oil is very healthy, but not suitable as a cooking oil because of the low 225-degree smoke point.
 Ground flax seeds, hemp seeds, chia seeds, and fish or krill oil capsules are good additions to your diet.

-Eating fish will increase your heart healthy intake of omega 3 fatty acids.
-Eat the healthy fats and try not to eat what is called “Lazy Keto” which is just eating any and all fats without regard to keeping the omega 6 to omega 3 ratio in balance.
+Eating fish will increase your heart-healthy intake of omega 3 fatty acids.
+For success on keto, you have to understand what the healthiest fats are and not eat what’s called “Dirty Keto,” which is just eating any and all fats without regard to keeping the omega 6 to omega 3 ratio in balance.
 Strive for a 1:1 balance.

 Smoke points in degrees Fahrenheit:

 - Olive oil 468

 - Beef tallow 400